Oratile Mokwena

 Oratile Dikgosi Mokwena (born 21 March 2001) is a South African soccer player who plays as a midfielder for SAFA Women's League club Mamelodi Sundowns and the South Africa women's national team.

 Club career

 In 2016, she joined Mamelodi Sundowns Ladies as an academy player and made it through the ranks to the senior team.

-She was part of the squad that won the 2021 COSAFA Women's Champions League, 2021 CAF Women's Champions League, 2021 Hollywoodbets Super League,2022 Hollywoodbets Super League, 2023 COSAFA Women's Champions League, the 2023 CAF Women's Champions League and the 2023 Hollywoodbets Super League titles.
+She was part of the squad that won the 2021 COSAFA Women's Champions League, 2021 CAF Women's Champions League, 2021 SAFA Women's League, 2022 SAFA Women's League, 2023 COSAFA Women's Champions League, the 2023 CAF Women's Champions League and the 2023 SAFA Women's League titles.

-In the 2021 CAF Women's Champions League, she was voted woman of the match in the 1–0 win over Rivers Angeles of Nigeria.
+At the 2021 CAF Women's Champions League, she was voted player of the match in the 1–0 win over Rivers Angeles of Nigeria.

 International career

 Mokwena represented South Africa at the 2018 FIFA U-17 Women's World Cup in Uruguay.
 She also played for the U/20 team in the 2020 FIFA U-20 Women's World Cup qualifiers before the event got cancelled due to COVID.

 She competed for senior women's team at the 2020 COSAFA Women's Championship when the team won their seventh COSAFA title.